monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/index.rst

 Partitioning based on variants is, however, much more flexible, to support the analysis of the broad spectrum of pathomechanisms that have been shown to lead to genetic diseases.
-In general, we first choose the variants of interests (:ref:`variant-predicates`) and then we interpret the count, possibly including factors such as the expected mode of inheritance and sex, to assign the tested individual into a genotype group (:ref:`variant-category` or :ref:`allele-count`).
+In general, we first create one or more variant predicates to select the variants of interest (:ref:`variant-predicates`), then count and interpret the number of alleles in the cohort members, including factors such as the expected mode of inheritance and sex, to assign the tested individual into a genotype group (:ref:`variant-category` or :ref:`allele-count`).